Shooting reported at Florida high school

 (CNN)The Broward County Sheriff's Office in Florida is responding to reports of a shooting at Marjory Stoneman Douglas High School in Parkland.

-The shooter is still at large, the sheriff's office said on Twitter.
+Broward County Public Schools said it is receiving reports of multiple injuries.
+A suspect is in custody, the sheriff's office said on Twitter.

 Aerial footage from WSVN showed a number of people lying on the ground outside the school, being treated for injuries and moved to ambulances.
 As students streamed away from the school, some ran while others walked quickly in orderly lines with their hands on or above their heads.